Leadership and Offices

 The Office of the Chief Financial Officer is headed by the Chief Financial Officer ("CFO"), who advises the Register on all fiscal, acquisition, budget, and financial policy matters of the U.S. Copyright Office.
 The Office of the CFO supervises the Copyright Office's appropriations process, budget execution, acquisitions and procurements, fee processing, statutory royalty investments and disbursements, financial controls, and resource planning.

-Copyright Technology Office
+Copyright Modernization Office

 Chief of Operations

 The Office of the Chief of Operations is headed by the Chief of Operations (“COO”), who advises the Register on core business functions and coordinates and directs the day-to-day operations of the U.S. Copyright Office.
 The Office of the COO supervises human capital, mandatory deposits and acquisitions, and strategic planning functions.
 This Office interacts with every other senior management office that reports to the Register and frequently coordinates and assesses institutional projects.
 The COO chairs the U.S. Copyright Office’s operations committee.